-UCLan is highly-active within research in the field of sport and exercise, collaborating with key industry bodies and academic institutions from around the world.
+UCLan is highly-active within research in the field of sport and exercise sciences, collaborating with key industry bodies and academic institutions from around the world.
 Much of this research relates to the practice, education, coaching, science, history and management of sport, and the sociological and cultural study of sport.

 Sport and exercise research has experienced tremendous growth in recent years.
 We currently have five professors/readers and over 50 research students, as well as a number of research fellows, research associates, research assistants, and many research active teaching staff.
-We work alongside world-leading organisations such as the Football Association, the International Olympic Committee, the Federation Equestré Internationale and the UK’s Rugby Football League.
+We work alongside world-leading organisations such as the International Olympic Committee, the Football Association, the Federation Equestré Internationale and the UK’s Rugby Football League.
 Working closely with global academic institutions, industry bodies and private and public sector organisations, ensures that sport and exercise research activities are internationally-oriented, highly applied in nature and focused on achieving quantifiable impact and outcomes.